LoveDuckie/blog-tool/README.md

 A command-line Python application for managing, exporting, and publishing your blogs to multiple platforms from Markdown format. :sparkles:

-Intended to be ued by developers looking to centralise and publish their blogging content from a "single source of truth".
+Intended to be used by developers looking to centralise and publish their blog content from a "single source of truth".

 ## FAQ